Viotomix/alex-resippy-collection/README.md

 I also hate block text for recipes with a burning passion because I always forget where I was at.

+*For the best experience, please view this repo via Obsidian.*

 To solve both of these problems at once I will be transcribing every recipe in a very strict format:

 ---